The Class Actions Law Review: India

 Politically, India has a quasi-federal structure with each state headed by a high court, and the Supreme Court as the final court on all issues of law or fact.
 (The Supreme Court also enjoys original writ jurisdiction in relation to protection or enforcement of fundamental rights).

 The Indian judiciary is known to be fair and independent.
 There is no xenophobia in relation to foreign litigants and the rule of law prevails.
 Indeed, there is not a single instance of a foreign arbitral award not being enforced by the Supreme Court of India.
 The main issue with the Indian judicial system concerns delays.
 A normal civil action can take well over a decade in the court of first instance itself.
-Writ petitions offer a quicker remedy but are available only against the state (for its acts or omissions) and are not appropriate for claiming damages.
+Writ petitions offer a quicker remedy but are not appropriate for claiming damages.
 Accordingly, India is not an attractive forum for bringing civil suits or actions in damages.
-Arbitration proceedings, however, do get seated in India and are dealt with under the efficient Arbitration and Conciliation Act (based on the UNCITRAL Model Law).
+Arbitration proceedings, however, do get seated in India and are dealt with under the efficient Arbitration and Conciliation Act (based on the UNCITRAL Model Law).28

 The general approach to discovery is conservative.
 The plaintiff is expected to have the evidence to establish its case, without the need for any elaborate discovery.
 A request for discovery must be shown to be relevant and proportionate.
 American-style discovery, or 'roving' or fishing expedition-style discovery, is not permitted.